LoganParker/310-Individual-Project/README.md

     pip install nltk
     pip install pyspellchecker
     pip install stanza
+    pip install --upgrade google-cloud-translate
+    pip install requests

+This bot also requires an environment variable pointing to the credentials for the translation api.
+For instructions on how to do this, please refer to line 7 of `run_me_first.sh`.

-Then you have to run py_lib_install.py so python can install the additional libraries.
+Once the previous steps are completed, you must run `py_lib_install.py` so python can install the additional libraries.

 ## Dataset
 This bot pulls from a json file with specifically designed responses for who, what, where, when, why style responses.
 Essentially, this bot smartly translates user text into queries to generate aproprait responses.